Betsy Samuelson with 'Bob Steffen's Hardneck' garlic. Readers interested in this garlic variety can reach Betsy via email@example.com.

 Floods, drought, ruined harvests; by now, many of us have experienced these, and we hear it may get worse.
 In previous posts, we’ve considered paths to resilience through soil health.
-But the missing piece in every resilient gardener’s toolbox is locally adapted seed, as this story by farmer Betsy Samuelson explains so well.
+But the missing piece in every resilient gardener’s toolbox is locally adapted seed, as this story, written by farmer Betsy Samuelson, explains so well.

-If you search for 'Bob Steffen’s Hardneck' garlic you won't find it, because I am one of three keepers of this 80-year old variety.
-'Bob Steffen’s Hardneck' can be as big as elephant garlic, but it is much more flavorful and only has four cloves.
+If you search for 'Bob Steffen’s Hardneck' garlic, you won't find it, because I'm one of three keepers of this 80-year-old variety.
+'Bob Steffen’s Hardneck' can be as big as elephant garlic, but it's much more flavorful and only has four cloves.
 The cloves are so big that to use a garlic press, you must cut each clove in quarters.
-It’s also super easy to peel.
+It’s also super-easy to peel.
 These characteristics make it a real pleasure to have on hand.
-It never had a name, so we call it 'Bob Steffens Hardneck' to give credit where credit is due; Bob spent a lifetime breeding this variety.
+It never had a name, so we call it 'Bob Steffen's Hardneck' to give credit where credit is due; Bob spent a lifetime breeding this variety.

-Bob was the Farm Superintendent at Boys Town from 1943-1977.
+Bob was the farm superintendent of Boys Town from 1943 to 1977.
 He led commercial-scale organic and biodynamic farming methods in the Midwest.
 Bob Steffen died in 2006, and I never met him.
-But his son Jim and I served together on a local food policy council.
+But his son, Jim, and I served together on a local food policy council.
 At that time, I had been growing his father’s special variety of garlic for some years.

-'Bob Steffens Hardneck' garlic came into my care while I was working as the Production Manager at Bloomsorganic Farm in Crescent, Iowa.
+'Bob Steffen's Hardneck' garlic came into my care while I was working as the production manager at Bloomsorganic Farm in Crescent, Iowa.
 Diversity among varieties of herbs, vegetables, and flowers was our specialty.
-We grew over 100 varieties of tomatoes and about nine varieties of garlic.
-Bob Steffen was a mentor to Bloomsorganic Farm owner, Rebecca Bloom, and gave her a handful of seed garlic 30-some years ago.
+We grew more than 100 varieties of tomatoes and about nine varieties of garlic.
+Bob Steffen was a mentor to Bloomsorganic Farm owner Rebecca Bloom, and he gave her a handful of seed garlic 30-some years ago.

 When I left Bloomsorganic Farm in 2015, I grabbed some cloves of 'Bob Steffen’s Hardneck.'
 This fall, I made sure to plant about 30 cloves at my childhood home, which is about half a mile from Boys Town.
-I like to think that it is happy to be growing there now, that maybe it has a remembrance of its origin, in such close proximity.
-After all, seeds (or cloves) hold a memory of all the generations that came before and they store the potential of everything yet to be.
+I like to think that it's happy to be growing there now, that maybe it has a remembrance of its origin, in such close proximity.
+After all, seeds (or cloves) hold a memory of all the generations that came before, and they store the potential of everything yet to be.
 Seed saving connects me to previous generations, to the earth that supports our being, to my own spirit.
-Bob Steffen couldn’t have predicted whether anyone would continue to cultivate his garlic into the future, but I am sure grateful for all the trouble he went through to create this variety.
-Hopefully, I can leave such gifts for future generations — this is why I am devoted to saving seed and sharing it with pure delight.
+Bob Steffen couldn’t have predicted whether anyone would continue to cultivate his garlic into the future, but I'm sure grateful for all the trouble he went through to create this variety.
+Hopefully, I can leave such gifts for future generations — this is why I'm devoted to saving seeds and sharing them with pure delight.